 Lead tier list

-The Lead Pokémon in your team will be the first one you use in a fight.
+The Lead Pokémon in your team will be the first you use in a fight.
 They want to be a bulky option, capable of standing alone in a battle, but they might rely on a single shield to keep them up.

-These will be Pokémon choices that you want to have enough bulk to last in a fight, but they also want to have a suitable amount of attack power to knock out most Pokémon they face.
+These will be Pokémon choices that you want to have enough bulk to last in a fight, but they also wish to have a suitable amount of attack power to knock out most Pokémon they face.
 The fewer weaknesses they have, the better they’ll be.
 Don’t be afraid to use at least one shield on them.

 Switch tier list

-The Switch Pokémon is the choice in your roster that you swap in when your lead Pokémon is being countered or is fighting against one of their weaknesses.
+The Switch Pokémon is the choice in your roster that you swap in when your lead Pokémon is being countered or is fighting against one of its weaknesses.
 You want to treat your Switch Pokémon in your team as the glass cannon, capable of defeating any Pokémon they face.